723 Indian Head St, Hanson, MA 02341, USA

 Hanson’s first conservation area (1938), this property was previously known as “Poor Farm.”
 It is managed by the Town Forest Committee.
 Overcrowded trees are harvested selectively to improve the longterm health of the forest.

 The approximately 1-mile trail network is relatively easy to follow.
 Some paths are wide, others are narrow, but all are well-trod with few obstacles.
 A portion of the Bay Circuit Trail, blazed in white, runs through the property.
 There is a trailhead on Route 58, across the street from the Indian Head School.
 Look for the informational kiosk.
-(Park at the sports complex, immediately adjacent to the trailhead.)
+(Park at Botieri Field, the sports complex immediately adjacent to the trailhead.)
 Trail access is also available at the end of the residential street known as Indian Trail.

 Habitats and Wildlife